bevyengine/rfcs/rfcs/45-stageless.md

 If you want to run a system or system set, you have to extract it from `Systems` first.
 (This lets `Systems` remain accessible when those systems are running).

-`Systems` has methods to export a system or schedule if you know its label.
+`Systems` has methods to extract a system or schedule given its label.
 A **schedule** is the frozen, executable version of a system set, containing all its systems and conditions, along with instructions to run them in the correct order efficiently.
 After running a schedule, you can return it and its systems to `Systems`.